tmsick/tech-blog-oauth/README.md

-# Tech Blog OAuth Example App
+# Tech Blog Example OAuth App

-This is an example OAuth application.
+This is an example OAuth client application.

 **DO NOT USE THE CODE AS IS IN PRODUCTION.
 IT LACKS PROPER ERROR HANDLING.**